Quynhlien44/LifeManagementApp/README.md

 - **`WeatherPageViewModel`**: The ViewModel handling weather data fetching and UI binding.
 - **`WeatherPage.xaml`**: The XAML view displaying weather information.

-### Persistence (To-Do List)
-The application uses `Preferences` for persistent storage.
-Tasks are serialized into JSON and stored under a unique key.

 ### Key Methods
 #### To-Do List ViewModel
 - `LoadToDoItemAsync`: Loads all tasks from storage.